testcontainers/testcontainers-go/docs/examples/localstack.md

 [Default container request](../../modules/localstack/localstack.go) inside_block:defaultContainerRequest
 <!--/codeinclude-->

-With simply passing your own instance of an `OverrideContainerRequestOption` type to the `StartContainer` function, you'll be able to configure the LocalStack container with your own needs.
+With simply passing your own instance of an `OverrideContainerRequestOption` type to the `StartContainer` function, you'll be able to configure the LocalStack container with your own needs, as this new container request will be merged with the original one.

 In the following example you check how it's possible to set certain environment variables that are needed by the tests, the most important of them the AWS services you want to use.
 Besides, the container runs in a separate Docker network with an alias: